geohackweek/ghw2019_protected/README.md

 ### Tasks:

 - [x] find burned area polygons
-- [ ] build xarray dataset of satellite imagery / NDVI
 - [x] boilerplate Jupyter Notebook to interact with data
-- [ ] find fire occurrence points (NASA FIRMS / GlobalForestWatch)
+- [ ] make widget slider to demonstrate differences in NDVI pre- and post-Fire
+- [ ] map time series of total area burned in Washington, as well as subset to protected areas
 - [x] import PA & fire perimeter data into Google Earth Engine
-- [ ] explore GEE datasets for estimating forest recovery in a single fire perimeter
+- [x] explore GEE datasets for estimating forest recovery in a single fire perimeter
+- [ ] generate time series of post-fire recovery in GEE
+- [ ] calculate average NDVI within a polygon and extract as CSV from GEE
-- [ ] extend GEE methods to entire fire dataset or intersection between fire perimeters and protected areas
+- [ ] extend GEE script to entire dataset

-### Existing Methods
+- [ ] graph average NDVI over time for all burned areas

 ### Proposed Methods/Tools